alan-turing-institute/mousehole/docs/admin_guide.md

 You will also need,

 - A domain where you are able to modify or create new DNS records
+- An email account with SMTP access to let users reset their login credentials

 And ideally

 - An email address to receive [Let's Encrypt](https://letsencrypt.org/) certificate expiry alerts
-- An email account with SMTP access to send users their initial login credentials

 ### 🤖 Deploy the infrastructure with Terraform